Updated from its original posting on 2013-08-09

-Thanks to the advancement of technology, you no longer need to be a full-time forex broker or floor trader to have access to the markets.
-You can simply hop onto the Internet and trade even from the comforts of your toilet seat.
+Financial asset trading has been around for over a hundred years, but it’s only been over the past decade or so where, thanks to the advancement in technology, retail trading became accessible to just about anyone.
+You no longer need to be a full-time broker or trader to have access to the markets.
+You can simply hop onto the Internet and trade from the comforts of your toilet seat.

 This, in turn, has led to an increase in part-time traders.
 This group of people includes students, young professionals, and old retirees – basically anyone who has to allocate most of his or her time to other endeavors, but still want to dip their hands into the markets.

 The problem with part-time trading is that trading itself is very difficult and that there are many obstacles that one needs to overcome before becoming consistently profitable.
 That said, here are some helpful forex trading tips for all you part-time traders to help you along your path:

 1. Stick to a trading method or style that suits your schedule